mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-ext-automap-automap-base.markdown

 title: sqlalchemy.ext.automap automap_base Example Code
 category: page
 slug: sqlalchemy-ext-automap-automap-base-examples
-sortorder: 500031042
+sortorder: 500031044
 toc: False
 sidebartitle: sqlalchemy.ext.automap automap_base
 meta: Python example code that shows how to use the automap_base callable from the sqlalchemy.ext.automap module of the SQLAlchemy project.

-automap_base is a callable within the sqlalchemy.ext.automap module of the SQLAlchemy project.
+`automap_base` is a callable within the `sqlalchemy.ext.automap` module of the SQLAlchemy project.

 ## Example 1 from sandman2